chris-79/statamic-simplemde/simplemde/README.md

 * `relative_urls`
   Removes all references to the current domain name in links and images.

-  For example, if you are running Stamic on partyonwayne.com, a markdown link to
+  For example, if you are running Statamic on partyonwayne.com, a markdown link to
   `[Sweet website, bro!](https://partyonwayne.com/my/cool/page.html)`
   will become
   `[Sweet website, bro!](/my/cool/page.html)`.